12 Things U.S. Presidents Have to Pay for on Their Own

 General household items

-Most households need certain things to function, like toilet paper, toothpaste, and garbage bags.
-And while the house itself—that would be the White House—is a perk of being president, the stuff inside is paid for out of pocket, according to the Reeves Law Group.
-Find out the items that used to be banned in the White House.
+Most households need certain things to function, like toilet paper, toothpaste and garbage bags.
+And while the house itself—that would be the White House—is a perk of being president, the stuff inside is paid for out of pocket.
+The first family isn’t responsible for utility bills or a mortgage, so “it is more than fair that they pay for personal items like every American household,” Bush wrote in her memoir.

 South corridor of the White House in Washington D.C.